GospelSounders/adventhymnals/content/03.church-hymnal/05.301-400/03.321-330/09.Speak,-Lord,-in-the-Stillness/docs.md

 ---
+title: |
-title: 329.
-Speak, Lord, in the Stillness
+    329. Speak, Lord, in the Stillness - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 329.
+Speak, Lord, in the Stillness.
+Speak, Lord, in the stillness,  While I wait on Thee;  Hushed my heart to listen,  In expectancy.
+    keywords:  |
-    keywords: Church Hymnal, Speak, Lord, in the Stillness, Speak, Lord, in the stillness,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Speak, Lord, in the Stillness, Speak, Lord, in the stillness.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 329. SPEAK, LORD, IN THE STILLNESS
+####  Church Hymnal 1941,

 ```txt
 1.